The Most Perfect 3 Days in Miami Itinerary

 The Wynwood Walls are perhaps less famous than Miami's Art Deco District.
 However, their notoriety has still attracted artists from around the world, including Mexico, France, and Japan.
 The installation now covers over 80,000 square feet of walls.

-🏨 Places to stay near Wynwood Walls
+🏨 Nearest accommodations to Wynwood Walls

 Little Havana